d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 ## Terminology review

-In this activity we will introduction simulation hypothesis testing and confidence intervals for a single categorical variable.
-These are a few of the terms we will cover in today's activity:
+In today's activity, we will introduction simulation hypothesis testing and confidence intervals for a single categorical variable.
+Some terms covered in this activity are:

 * Parameter of interest